-Use of an generic preference-based measure, such as the EQ-5D or SF-6D, is recommended for the reference case as these measures have widespread availability, are easy to use and interpret and because they are based on preferences of the general public.
+Use of an generic preference-based measure, such as the EQ-5D or SF-6D, is recommended for the reference case as these measures have widespread availability, are easy to use and interpret, and are based on preferences of the general public.
 The population from which these preferences are derived should be clearly described along with their relevance to the Irish population.
 Alternatively, direct HRQoL methods such as time trade-off or standard gamble may be used provided these have been gathered in a relevant population.
+In some contexts, a generic measure may not be sufficiently sensitive to capture what may be considered a clinically meaningful change in health status.
+In these situations a validated disease-specific quality of life measure may be acceptable.
+If both a generic and a validated disease-specific measure are available, both should be presented to facilitate comparison across economic evaluations.

-In the absence of relevant utility data from one of these generic techniques, alternative methods may be used including mapping data from other HRQoL measures to one of the generic instruments.
+In the absence of relevant utility data from one of the generic measures, it may be possible to map data from other HRQoL measures to one of the generic instruments.
 Mapped utilities should be supported by a clear description of the regression model and study on which the mapping function is based and should be relevant to the population in question.
 The measure chosen must be fit for purpose, that is, it should accurately describe the health states arising in the illness.
 Details should be provided regarding the derivation, validation and relevance of any psychometric instrument used along with a description of its supporting published evidence.